Business routes of Interstate 25: New Mexico

-Williamsburg–Truth or Consequences
+Williamsburg–Truth or Consequences business loop

 Interstate 25 Business (I-25 Bus.), inventoried as Business Loop 11 (BL 11), is a 5.711 mi business loop serving the cities of Williamsburg and Truth or Consequences in Sierra County.
 The loop begins at exit 75 of I-25 in Williamsburg, intersecting State Road 187 (NM 187), traveling northeast on Broadway Street through Truth or Consequences until meeting Main Avenue.
 Between that point and Date Street, the route follows two one-way roads with Broadway carrying northbound traffic and Main conveying traffic to the south.
 The routes combine and turn north on Date Street, intersecting the western terminus of NM 51.
 Turning northwest, the highway intersects NM 181 and terminates at exit 79 on I-25 on the north side of Truth or Consequences.

 Most of the loop, with the exception of its I-25 interchanges, was previously part of US 85, which joined the route from the south at NM 187 and departed to the north along NM 181.